-Although intuitive and user friendly the 400W Series unit requires a reasonable degree of familiarity to prevent operations without becoming too engrossed at the expense of basic instrument flying in IMC and basic seeand-avoid in VMC.
-Pilot workload will be higher for pilots with limited familiarity in using the unit in an IFR environment, particularly without the autopilot engaged.
-Garmin provides excellent training tools with the Pilot's Guide and PC based simulator.
+The GTN Xi requires a reasonable degree of familiarity to avoid becoming too engrossed at the expense of basic instrument flying in IMC and basic see-and-avoid in VMC.
+Garmin provides training tools with the Pilot's Guide and PC based simulator.
 Pilots should take full advantage of these training tools to enhance system familiarization.
-Use of an autopilot is strongly encouraged when using the 400W Series unit in IMC conditions